Wednesday Wealth Recap

 He did it primarily by generating profits in the stock market from short-term “swing trading.”

-The good news is that – thanks to the explosion in computing power – today you, too, can replicate Tudor Jones’ swing trading success in your portfolio.
+The good news is that, thanks to the explosion in computing power, you can replicate Tudor Jones’ and Simons’ swing trading success in your own portfolio.

 Let me explain…

 So Just What Is Swing Trading?

 Swing trading is an active approach to trading that profits from short-term stock moves.

 The process of swing trading goes like this:

 - Identify the stocks that are likely to move soon.